0xGiddi/python-wimlib/README.md

 >This repo and project is still an early WIP.
->Be advised that not all functionality has been erapped yet and errors and exceptions are to be expected until fully tested.
+>Be advised that not all functionality has been wrapped yet and errors and exceptions are to be expected until fully tested.
 >
 >Found a bug?
 Please, open up an issue in the [issue tracker](https://github.com/0xGiddi/python-wimlib/issues)